Academic Calendar 2025/26

 • Interview with the Field Education Coordinator

-• Criminal record check clearance letter issued by the Criminal Records Review Program (CRRP) (please do not submit until requested)
+• Criminal record check clearance letter issued by the Criminal Records Review Program

 • BSW program GPA of 2.67

 Certain placement sites may require the submission of an up-to-date immunization record and other documentation.
 It is the responsibility of students to provide these records and to obtain any required boosters or additional immunizations.
-Agencies may not provide placements to students who do not submit proof of immunization records and other documentation.
+Agencies may not provide placements to students who do not submit proof of immunization records and other required documentation.

 Program requirements